 MITZPE RAMON, ISRAEL — The Better Place battery switching station, so new it hasn’t even opened yet, is not far from the town of Be’er Sheva in the Negev Desert.
 The Negev forms Israel’s bottom half, but it has only 10 percent of the country’s population.
-There are camels, yes, and Bedouins, whose fast-growing population has given birth to what's called here “Bedouin sprawl
+There are camels, yes, and Bedouins, whose fast-growing population has given birth to what's called here “Bedouin sprawl.”

 Better Place is wiring Israel for electric cars, and that automated station in Mitzpe Ramon can replace a depleted battery pack with a fresh one in less than a minute.
 I saw the process in action in Japan.
 But Better Place founder Shai Agassi is Israeli, and the country is in the forefront of his ambitious plans to wire the world.
 Israeli President Shimon Peres is a big supporter.
 Here's the station, on a video I took:

-(zero-emission) cars and lease their 22-kilowatt-hour batteries, using both battery swapping and rapid charging to combat the EV’s short range.
+In Better Place’s model, Israelis will buy the Renault Fluence Z.E. (zero-emission) cars and lease their 22-kilowatt-hour batteries, using both battery swapping and rapid charging to combat the EV’s short range.
 The Israeli plan is slightly behind schedule, but definitely moving forward.
 Also in the company’s sights are Denmark, Australia, Japan, China, Canada, Hawaii and San Francisco.

 I was in town to visit Ben-Gurion University (BGU) of the Negev, which was founded specifically to foster economic development in the under-populated desert region.
 BGU has done its part by bringing in 20,000 students and promoting a huge variety of projects, which include saving the Dead Sea, promoting dryland agriculture with genetically engineered drought- and heat-resistant plants, solar and algae biofuel initiatives, and ecotourism opportunities for the Bedouin, who are no longer as nomadic as they once were.

 But the Negev, and much of Israel’s land mass, faces geographic challenges.
 Be’er Sheva is within rocket range of the Gaza Strip, launching pad for countless rocket attacks against the southern cities.
 We reached Be’er Sheva in the midst of an undeclared war that closed BGU and sent residents into hiding in specially designed safe rooms.
 After an Israeli strike killed a Palestinian commander who’d reportedly been planning a fresh round of terrorism, Gaza forces sent more than 150 missiles into Israel, hitting fields, a closed school and a chicken coop, among other high-value targets.
 No Israelis were killed, but more than 25 Palestinians died in exchanges.